-A quick & easy guide to using the cheap household cleaning products you already have!
-With links to make your own cleaning products, and how to organize a closet!
+A quick & easy guide to using the best DIY cleaning products you already have!
+How to make your own homemade cleaning products!

-In the process of organizing my cleaning closet, I realized that, in reality, there are only a handful of cleaning supplies that I truly need in our home: Castile soap, Borax, baking soda, lemons, salt, essential oils, and vinegar.
-These ingredients are cheap, easy to find, and most importantly safe for your whole family.
+These ingredients are inexpensive, easy to find, and most importantly safe for your whole family.
 If you, like me, are in need of cleaning out & organizing your cleaning cupboard, I’ve listed how & when to use each natural and safe cleaning product below.
 Enjoy!

 One of my favorite natural cleaning products is a lemon.
 If you’ve ever cleaned copper with a lemon, it’s like magic before your eyes.
 Miracles in action.